-IMPORTANT NOTE: Information below refers to the cumulative number of (i) Laboratory Completed Tests (ii) Individuals with a Laboratory Completed Test.
-The change refers to the difference between the cumulative numbers reported between 8 April and 9 April 2021.
+IMPORTANT NOTE: Information below refers to the cumulative number of (i) Laboratory Completed Tests (ii) Individuals with a Laboratory Completed Test, and (iii) Individuals with a Positive Laboratory Completed Test.
+The change refers to the difference between the cumulative numbers reported between 12 May and 13 May 2021.
 It is not however possible to generate the change on any other testing page, as data on pages 5 - 13 is based on the date a sample was taken, and the change may include samples taken on several days over the last week.